SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ---

 ### 1.1 `docker/Dockerfile`
-Dockerfile is used to construct your runtime envrionment for benchmarking, it should specifies all dependencies of your ASR system.
+Dockerfile serves as a specification of your ASR runtime environment, pipeline will build docker image to reproduce your system on local machine.
+Here, `runtime` can be a cloud-API client, or a  local ASR engine.

 <details><summary> cloud-API ASR Dockerfile example </summary><p>